scriptPilot/app-framework/DOCUMENTATION.md

    }
    ```

-2. Run `npm install` to install *App Framework* and setup the project folder
+3. Run `npm install` to install *App Framework* and setup the project folder
-4. Run `npm run dev` to run your application at localhost:8080

 If there is a newer version of *App Framework* available at [NPMjs.com](https://www.npmjs.com/package/app-framework), there will be an alert at the development server.